yanganto/darwinia-common/frame/bridge/ethereum/relay/REAME.md

 ## Steps Into MMR Proof

-The sequence of mmr proof

 - **relay: 5**
 - **game id: 5**
 - **last confirmed on chain when game(5) started: 1**
-- R5: mmr root when node 5 comes in,
-- R4: mmr root when node 4 comes in,
+- R5: mmr root when node 5 comes in, R4: mmr root when node 4 comes in.
+- The sequence of mmr proof is from level low to level hight,  and from left to right

 ---